themanyone/FindAImage/README.md

 The `printf` `--` option tells printf not to interpret everything as options.
 The `%q` outputs file names with spaces and special characters properly escaped.
 We could have used `find` for this.
 The `nullglob` option to `shopt` is necessary to prevent bash from causing errors if no images are found matching [pattern].
 Bash tries to pass off the glob pattern itself as one of the images.
 So we turn that feature off.

-You can even recurse subdirectories with `printf`, if you enable globstar `shopt -s globstar`.
+You can even recurse sub-directories with `printf`, if you enable globstar `shopt -s globstar`.
 For more information (FYI): `pinfo bash --node "The Shopt Builtin"`.

 ### Update from .csv